Federal, state, and local laws restrict the types of information that can be obtained via background checks and how the data received should be used.

 Most states have regulations dictating minimum payday frequency.
 Employees cannot be paid less regularly than the state-mandated timeframe.

-Cannabis and Employment Laws
+Cannabis - Employment Laws

 Some states have laws that address cannabis use (such as for medical or recreational purposes) from an employment perspective.